Department of Geography and Environmental Studies

 GEO 4323.
 Conservation Leadership.

-This course offers an in-depth introduction to the conservation movement and the philosophy, establishment, and operation of institutions engaged in that movement.
-Problems and attributes of leadership will be emphasized along with the operational implications, ethical issues and other considerations for successful implementation at non-governmental, local, state, and federal levels.
+This course serves as an in-depth introduction to the modern conservation movement and the philosophy, establishment, and operation of institutions and social actors engaged in that movement.
+Knowledge is presented by the instructor and leaders of non-profit and governmental conservation organizations, who provide experiences and instruction in key skills necessary for successful employment and careers in conservation.
+Problems and attributes of leadership are emphasized along with operational implications, ethical issues, and other considerations for successful employment and management at non-governmental, state, local, and federal levels.

 GEO 4325.
 Fluvial Processes.